 The concrete mix

 The next cost factored into an estimate, is the amount of preparation that’s involved.
 For that, each driveway is unique in it’s own way.
 But sometimes, to prepare a driveway for proper drainage, big or little, can be quite a task.
 The most important aspect to a good installation job is good drainage, and good drainage starts with the preparation.
-Obviously we don’t want water running towards our home or into our garage, so making sure that the drainage is accounted for properly is the most important aspect of concrete driveway cost.
-So preparation is obviously a variable in the price of installing a concrete driveway and can only be determined by actually seeing it.
+Obviously, we don’t want water running towards our home or into our garage; so making sure the drainage is accounted for properly is the most important aspect of concrete driveway cost.
+Preparation is obviously a variable in the price of installing a concrete driveway and can only be determined by actually seeing it.

 First, if the region you live in requires a sub-grade material to be installed prior to installing the concrete, then this will be indicated on the proposal by the amount of tons of base being installed or by the square feet and thickness of base being installed.

-Next is the concrete mix.
-Obviously this part of a cost estimate is a variable depending upon the size of the project and the thickness of the concrete.
-Contrary to what some people believe, there are no large volume discounts that contractors receive from their suppliers.
-In other words, contractors don’t go to their suppliers and say “I’m laying down 120 yards of concrete today, how much can you drop the price?
-There is no “volume pricing” in this industry!
+Next, is the concrete mix.
+Obviously, this part of a cost estimate is a variable depending upon the size of the project and the thickness of the concrete.
+Contrary to what some people believe, there are no large volume discounts contractors receive from their suppliers.
+In other words, contractors don’t go to their suppliers and say, “I’m laying down 120 yards of concrete today, how much can you drop the price?"
+There is no "volume pricing" in this industry.
 All contractors pay basically the same price for their materials which is usually agreed upon with their suppliers at the beginning of each season.
 So, while the cost of the concrete mix is a variable depending upon the size of the job, the price of the concrete mix is a fixed price.
-It’s much more likely that a contractor that’s been around for any length of time is going to get a slightly better price than other companies, but probably nothing so significant that’s going to make them the lowest bidder by any large figure.
+It’s much more likely a contractor that’s been around for any length of time is going to get a slightly better price than other companies, but probably nothing so significant that’s going to make them the lowest bidder by any large figure.

 Or make it easy and request a concrete installation estimate from one of our Trusted Contractors!